 There are also more structured activities, and the most rewarding of these is music therapy.
 Receptiveness to music, the ability to listen and to react to it, are preserved astonishingly well in dementia, long after other abilities have faded.

-Sharon Warnes has been working as a music therapist for ten years and she has been coming to Vale House twice a week for the last three years.
+Sharon Warnes is a music therapist and has been coming to Vale House twice a week for the last five years.
 During the morning Sharon visits residents in their rooms and if they would like to take part (it is always their choice), she will sing to them or play the violin.

 She takes time to get to know residents and their families, seeking out their favourite songs and types of music.
 She sees 27 – 30 individual residents on a regular basis.